 Make Plans with Others

-Tinkergarten is a nation wide program designed to get kids playing and exploring outside.
+Tinkergarten is a nationwide program designed to get kids playing and exploring outside.
 After taking Tinkergarten classes, 85% of families reported that they spend more time outdoors.
-93% of parents said that there children were more curious about the natural world.
+93% of parents said that their children were more curious about the natural world.
 I will be leading Tinkergarten class in Colordado this spring!
 You can learn more about them here, or sign up for a free trial class near you!